Assistant Professor of LeadershipPhone Number: 402.826.6738

 Credentials: MS, EDD

-Dr. Jared Cook serves as the Chair of the Leadership Studies Department in the College of Business.
+Dr. Jared Cook serves as the Chair of Undergraduate Leadership Programs in the College of Business.
 Since starting at Doane University in 2019, he has co-authored a book on post-traditional learning, as well as several other refereed articles related to adult learning, educational simulations, and civic engagement.
 In addition, he has designed Doane University's Leadership Certificate, bridging an equity gap between residential and non-residential students.
 Outside of Doane, Dr. Cook assists the National Association of Student Personnel Administrators (NASPA) at the regional and national levels.
 Most recently, he helped design and implement changes for NASPA's 2021 Online conference, working with a committee focused on inclusion and accessibility.

 Ed.D.
 (Education Administration & Leadership), University of South Dakota, 2019

 B.S.
 (Psychology), Rochester Institute of Technology, 2013

 - Introduction to Leadership Studies (LDR 101)

 - Ethics in a Business Environment (BUS 365)

 Assessment Advisor/Dissertation Support, University of South Dakota 2018-2019 NASPA Fellow, Assessment Consultant, Fort Hays State University, 2015-2016